kallori/Product-and-Project-Management/README.md

 PRODUCT MANAGEMENT

-$cloud migration product strategy.pptx- this is the consolidated list of all work done for the migration project
+$$Cloud Migration Product Strategy.pptx- this is the consolidated list of all work done for the migration project

 PROJECT MANAGEMENT

-$Copy Master_Change_ProjectManagement_PowerPoint_ENG.pptx-- this is the consolidated list of all work done for the migration project
+$Cloud Migration Project_Management.pptx-- this is the consolidated list of all work done for the migration project

-$Project Dashboards: KPI and reports for executives
+$Project Dashboard and Reports: KPI and reports for executives

 Summary: